 Step 1.
 Go to http://start.spring.io.

 Step 2.
-Select Maven Project or Gradle Project from the drop-down on the top.
+Select Maven Project or Gradle Project in the Project section.
 Maven Project is the default.

 Step 6.
 Search for dependencies in the Dependencies section and press enter to add them to your project.
-You can also scroll down and see the list of all the dependencies available and select the ones that you want to include in your project.
+You can also click on the menu icon besides the search icon to see the list of all the dependencies available and select the ones that you want to include in your project.

 The tool will generate and download a zip file containing your project’s prototype.
 The generated prototype will have all the project directories, the main application class and the pom.xml or build.gradle file with all the dependencies you had selected.